- Your mind resists The Eternal Oath!

 But Ethan had not only challenged divinity, he had won.
 He had actually won!

-No Arru Amati in the histories had ever won.
+No Arru Amati in history had ever won.
 Those were myths.
 Cautionary tales told as bedtime stories to scare little children.

 That was what Kothar – and most of the Krell – believed… until now.